confetti-framework/docs/validation.md

 ### Dependency Injection

 If you need dependency injection in your rule?
-Then you can use method `SetApp` (`inter.RuleWithApp`) to use `inter.AppReader` for Dependency Injection.:
+Then you can use interface `inter.RuleWithApp` with method `SetApp` to set up `inter.AppReader` for dependency injection:

     package custom_rule
     import (
         "github.com/lanvard/contract/inter"
         "github.com/lanvard/support"